 4. Culinary heat readily degrades allicin, thus damping flavor.
 However, to get that sharp punch out of your fermented garlic, you can add it towards the end of cooking.

-During the fermentation process, the cloves of garlic may turn blue or neon green.
+During the fermentation process, garlic cloves may turn blue or neon green.
 It is a normal process, so don’t be alarmed by this development.

-The change in color is as a result of a pH reaction.
-By the time the cloves are fully fermented, they will go back to a yellow/white color or become dark yellow.
+The color change is a result of a pH reaction.
+When the cloves are fully fermented, they will go back to a yellow/white color or become dark yellow.

 Fermented garlic has more beneficial health properties compared to its raw opposite number.
 This means that you will derive much more benefits that will enhance the quality of your life.

-Therefore, eat more fermented garlic; enjoy both the health benefits as well as the taste.
+Therefore, eat more fermented garlic; enjoy both the health benefits and the taste.
 Find other ways to cook it without losing the nutrients, and your overall health will improve significantly!

-If you like this recipe, please give my Kimchi recipe a try.
-You are sure to love it!
+If you like this recipe, please try my Kimchi recipe and fermented carrots recipe.
+You are sure to love them both!